max1220/lfb/README.md

 db:set_pixel(x,y,r,g,b)    | Sets r,g,b values(0-255) at x,y
 db:set_rect(x,y,w,h,r,g,b) | Fills the rectangle specified via x,y,w,h to r,g,b(0-255)
 db:set_box(x,y,w,h,r,g,b)  | Draws outline of the rectangle specified via x,y,w,h to r,g,b(0-255)
-db:draw_to_fb(fb, x, y)    | Draws the drawing buffer to the framebufer at the specified coordinates
+db:draw_to_fb(fb, x, y)    | Draws the drawbuffer to the framebufer at the specified coordinates db:draw_to_drawbuffer(tdb, tx, ty, ox, oy, w, h) | Draws the drawbuffer to another drawbuffer(tdb), at tx,ty. ox,oy is the offset in the origin drawbuffer. w,h are width,height of the rect to be drawn.